 Spend your conversations leading up to the sales quote figures by explaining what your products or services can provide the customer.
 Instead of saying, “We offer XYZ products,” try an angle like, “Our XYZ products can decrease your turnover rates by 20% and potentially lower return rates by 35%.”

 Craft a Sales Quote That Sets You Apart

 The perfect sales quote includes clear and concise information and reflects a genuine relationship built between the salesperson — and their company — and the customer.
 Losing a sale due to confusing sales proposals or quotes, slow delivery times, or a rushed relationship has consequences beyond the lost revenue.
 You may also lose out on potential referrals or additional business opportunities with that client.

 Once a lead is ready, make sure you can quickly and easily send them a sales quote.
 Using templates and software to create sales quotes is an easy way to present the information quickly and clearly so the decision-makers can choose what works best for them.
 This helps transition the relationship smoothly, building a better experience for all involved.

-Due to the COVID-19 pandemic, we understand that many businesses - especially SMBs - are struggling to stabilise in this new digital world.
+Due to the COVID-19 pandemic, we understand that many businesses – especially SMBs – are struggling to stabilise in this new digital world.
 To help businesses acclimate to the current market, we’ve created a list of resources for small businesses in the EU facing the COVID-19 pandemic.
-Get all the necessary resources you need to help stabilise you business during the global pandemic.
+Get all the necessary resources you need to help stabilise your business during the global pandemic.